braadaaay/pdf-tools/README.md

 # pdf-tools
-Tools to quickly modify PDF files
+Tools to quickly merge & split PDF files
 ![Screenshot of scripts in send to folder](https://i.imgur.com/8jI0F7X.png)

 ## How to Use